-- The California Science Pilot test will be given to students in grades 5, 8, and 10 or 12.
+- The California Science Pilot test was given to students in grades 5 and 8 at all of our schools.

 - No scores will be released for this test.

 The CAASPP test has replaced the Standardized Testing and Reporting (STAR), as the new state academic testing program.
 CAASPP is a system intended to provide information that can be used to monitor student progress and ensure that all students leave high school ready for college and career.
-The 2016 CAASPP included computer adaptive tests in English Language Arts and Mathematics as well as paper-based tests for Science.
+The 2017 CAASPP included computer adaptive tests in English Language Arts and Mathematics.